gfke/yoso-gulp/README.md

 ### BuildReleaseScripts
 Minify CSS bundle and apply vendor prefixes
 After that, add the cache key to the filename and copy it to the app folder

+### BuildIndex
+This task copies the index.html file from the sources to the app folder and inserts the correct link to the JS and CSS files On ReleaseBuild it also minifies the HTML